First Sunday after Trinity – Saturday

-PRAYER – Lord God, heavenly Father, I pray Thee so to rule and guide me by Thy Holy Spirit, working in Thy Word, that with all my heart I may hear and receive Thy Word and truly sanctify the Sabbath day, that, by Thy Word, I, too, may be sanctified more and more, place more and more of my trust and hope in Jesus Christ, Thy Son, and then also correct my life in conformity with Thy Word, guarding against every offense, until by Thy grace in Christ I, as one of Thy dear believing disciples, shall see Thee in the glories of heaven.
+PRAYER – Lord God, heavenly Father, I pray Thee so to continue to rule and guide me by Thy Holy Spirit, working in Thy Word, that with all my heart I may continue to hear and receive Thy Word, and truly sanctify the Sabbath day, that, by Thy Word, I, too, may be sanctified more and more, place more and more of my trust and hope in Jesus Christ, Thy Son, and then more and more also correct my life in conformity with Thy Word, guarding against every offense, until, by Thy grace in Christ, I, as one of Thy dear believing disciples, shall see Thee in the glories of heaven.
 Amen.

 until, when life’s brief day is past,